-Eating disorders are very serious and cause problems to a person’s eating behaviors.
-An eating disorder may arise when a person becomes fixated on food, body weight, and/or body shape.
-Common eating disorders include anorexia nervosa, bulimia nervosa and binge-eating disorder.
+Eating disorders are very serious because they change a person’s eating habits.
+An eating disorder may start when a person becomes fixated on food.
+Or they may worry about body weight and shape.

 Binge Eating Disorder

-Do you have any further questions about eating disorders or any other mental health conditions?
-Reach out to us at BHQualityImprovement@bcbsnm.com
+Do you have any questions about eating disorders or other mental health issues?
+Reach out to us at BHQualityImprovement@bcbsil.com